ymanshur/portfolio/2020_widya_toba_ai.md

 <b>Role:</b> Full-Stack Engineer<br/>
 <b>Duration:</b> 2 years

-Toba.AI is Widya Analytic’s flagship product that leverages artificial intelligence for <b>trend recognition</b> and <b>text sentiment analysis</b>.
-The system implements a robust ETL pipeline using Apache Airflow to crawl external data sources, load data into a centralized data lake, and transform it into structured formats for downstream analysis.
+Toba.AI is Widya Analytic’s flagship product that leverages artificial intelligence for <b>social media benchmarking</b>, <b>trend recognition</b>, and <b>text sentiment analysis</b>.
+The system implements a robust ETL pipeline using Apache Airflow to crawl data from external sources, load data into a centralized data lake, and transform it into structured formats for downstream analysis.

 <b>Tech Stack</b>